 Over a seven-year period, the LDF Fellowship aims to engage more than 200 emerging leaders across sectors from the MENA region in identifying innovative ways to address social and economic challenges in local communities.
 The LDF Fellowship advances participants’ civic engagement and social entrepreneurship by providing advanced technical skills, financial and professional resources, and regional support networks.

 The LDF Fellows are innovators and problem-solvers, are currently engaged in civic engagement and social entrepreneurship, can work in a cross-cultural setting, have excellent interpersonal and communication skills, and commit to applying the learning and skills built during the LDF Fellowship.

-Countries: Algeria, Iraq, Jordan, Kuwait, Lebanon, Morocco, Syria, Tunisia, United States, West Bank and Gaza, Yemen
+Countries: Algeria, Bahrain, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Syria, Tunisia, Yemen

 - The LDF Fellowship seeks to advance and empower civic engagement and social entrepreneurship leaders as well as reinforce linkages between U.S. and MENA counterparts and partners across the region.